coder/terraform-provider-coder/docs/resources/env.md

 page_title: "coder_env Resource - terraform-provider-coder"
 subcategory: ""
 description: |-
   Use this resource to set an environment variable in a workspace.
+Note that this resource cannot be used to overwrite existing environment variables set on the "coder_agent" resource.
 ---

 # coder_env (Resource)

 Use this resource to set an environment variable in a workspace.
+Note that this resource cannot be used to overwrite existing environment variables set on the "coder_agent" resource.